overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 ```

-The`displayName` field outlines how you want your fields displayed on the frontend UI when used within the search facets and or table
+The`displayName` field outlines how you want your fields displayed on the front-end UI when used within the search facets and or table.

 The `fieldName` values are written as represented within your Elasticsearch documents:

-- Object ID can be found at the root of the [Elasticsearch Documents]() and therefore is simply the fieldName shown here
+- Object ID can be found at the root of the [Elasticsearch Documents](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L217) and therefore is simply the fieldName shown here

-- The Analysis Id is a nested element contained with the Analysis field, we denote nesting by adding a period `.` making the appropriate fieldName `analysis.analysis_id`
+- The Analysis Id is a nested element [found inside the Analysis field](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L61C1-L80C61), we denote nesting by adding a period `.` making the appropriate fieldName `analysis.analysis_id`

-- By looking at the `treatmentDuration` field we can see it is nested relatively deeper than our other three fields outlined above, the same rules however apply and by working backwords and adding a `.` for each nested element we end up with `analysis.donor.primaryDiagnosis.treatment.treatmentDuration`
+- By looking at the `treatmentDuration` field, we can see it is nested [relatively deeper](https://github.com/overture-stack/composer/blob/develop/guideMaterials/dataAdministration/ES-fileCentric-document.json#L61-L138) than our other three fields outlined above.
+The same rules, however apply, and by working backwards and adding a `.` for each nested element, we end up with `analysis.donor.primaryDiagnosis.treatment.treatmentDuration`

 ## Table Configuration

-The table.json file is responsible for configuring the columns displayed in the data table within the portal.
-It specifies which fields are shown, their visibility, and their sortability.
+The [table.json file](https://github.com/overture-stack/composer/blob/develop/configurationFiles/arrangerConfigs/table.json) configures the columns displayed in the data table.
+These configurations specify which fields are shown, their visibility, and their sortability.

 ```JSON
 {